 MENU

-Honoring Outstanding Contributions and Those Who Make Them
+Honoring Outstanding Contributions

-A committee comprising foundation trustees, community members, and foundation staff winnowed down an impressive list of nominees to this group that have demonstrated a lifetime of dedication to the six mission areas.
+A committee of foundation trustees, community members, and foundation staff winnowed down an impressive list of nominees to this group that have demonstrated a lifetime of dedication to the mission areas.
 Each awardee received a $2500 honorarium, a medal design by sculptor Eugene Daub, a citation, and a $50,000 endowment gift at the Oklahoma City Community Foundation to the nonprofit of their choice.
 The group was celebrated at a dinner on Monday, November 25, at Oklahoma Contemporary Art Center in Oklahoma City.

 Harvey Payne | Wildlife Photographer